Edddush/Edddush/README.md

 # @edddush

 ## Education (Graduating Spring 2024)
-- Pursuing Bachelor of Computing in Computer Science with a Minor in Mathematics
+- Pursuing Bachelor of Computing in Computer Science with an emphasis in Mathematics
 - Consistently achieving top grades and remaining on the Dean’s Honours List

 ## Technical Skills